 Around this time every year, individuals and organizations are encouraged to evaluate their current technology platforms, policies, and procedures, as well as potential threats to cybersecurity and resilience, and make proactive decisions to enhance their safety.
-With the continued and unforeseen challenge of navigating a global pandemic, this year is unquestionably different from years past.

 Starting early in the pandemic, the FBI saw a significant increase in the number of cybersecurity complaints, including one period where complaints almost quadrupled week-over-week.
 These cyber-attacks have caused growing concern among investment managers and investors alike.